 It sounded sweet though, the nicest sounding bike of all the 250’s of the day.

 I spent a lot of time riding with 2 mates, one who rode a second hand Honda Superdream and the other an old Yamaha RD250B so my main memories about the performance of the triple KH250 relate to comparisons with these.

 The Kawasaki KH250 was fastest away from the lights but once the Yamaha’s power band kicked in Billy would generally catch me around the 50mph mark.
 The 4 stroke Superdream would be some way behind.

-Riding the twisty country lanes of Nottinghamshire and Yorkshire both the Yamaha and the Superdream handled better although the Kawasaki would come out of the bends faster, again thanks to the availability of low end torque.
+Riding the twisty country lanes of Nottinghamshire and Leicestershire every weekend on our way to Skegness for a weekend of motorcycle camping both the Yamaha and the Superdream handled better although the Kawasaki would come out of the bends faster, again thanks to the availability of low end torque.

 The old Yamaha RD250B was fastest at the top end but not by much.
-When racing back to town after a coffee at the Blue Star Cafe, Billy would slowly come past me on the Blyth Rd doing no more than a couple of mph more than me.
+When racing back to town after a coffee at the Blue Star Cafe, Billy would slowly come past on the Blyth Rd doing no more than a couple of mph more than me.

 My clock would be nudging the 95mph mark but I suspect it was nearer 90 than 95.

 Buying a Kawasaki KH250

-I’ve met at least 5 KH250 riders over for the Isle of Man TT and I can only remember 1 who hadn’t bought it because they used to ride one in their youth.
+I’ve met at least five KH250 riders over for the Isle of Man TT and I can only remember 1 who hadn’t bought it because they used to ride one in their youth.
 Even the odd one out had tracked down and restored his Dad’s old bike.

 I would imagine most of the KH250’s that are currently road legal have been lovingly restored or very well looked after.